blairanderson/serverlessconsultants/plugins/serverless-plugin-git-variables.md

     ${git:message}
 ```

+## Available variables

+* git:repository - name of the git repository
+* git:sha1 - hash of the current commit
+* git:branch - name of the current branch
+* git:isDirty - true if the workspace is currently dirty
+* git:describe / git:describeLight - see below
+* git:user - The user's name
+* git:email - The user's email
+* git:tags - The tag pointing to the current commit
+* git:message - Full git commit message
+* git:messageSubject - Only the suject of the message, as `git log -1 --pretty=%s`
+* git:messageBody - Only the body of the message, as `git log -1 --pretty=%b`

 ## describe and describeLight
 The describe (`${git:describe}`) and the describeLight (`${git:describeLight}`) variables are both used to return the most recent tag of the repo.
 However the difference is that whilst `describe` evaluates to `git describe --always`, the `describeLight` variable evaluates to `git describe --always --tags`.
 `--always` will ensure that if no tags are present, the commit hash is shown as a fallback option.
 (See [git describe documentation](https://git-scm.com/docs/git-describe) for more information).